 Is That a Whole Chicken in Your Freezer?

 Keep a whole chicken (or two) in your freezer for times like these.
-Defrost the night before, season in the morning, roast when you get home.
+Defrost the night before, season in the morning, and roast it when you get home.

 Freezing a chicken doesn't seriously affect the texture, so buying frozen is fine.
 I would recommend buying a chicken from a local farmer or a local butcher (they typically source locally) to get a high-quality bird.
 Barring that, look for labels from Certified Humane, Animal Welfare Approved or Global Animal Partnership to make sure your chicken is high-quality and meets the highest health and environmental standards.
 "Cage-free," "natural" and even "organic" don't mean much when it comes to broiler chickens.